jesrav/ml-flask-api-template/README.md

 # ML Flask API template
-A template for exposing a ml-model in an API endpoint.
+A template for exposing a machine learning model in an API endpoint.

 The ml-model being exposed is a simple k-nearest neighbors model, predicting the species of Iris flower, trained on the classic Iris dataset.